-- If your finger and thumb just touch you are a MEDIUM frame.
+- If they just touch you are a MEDIUM frame.

-- If your finger and thumb overlap you are a SMALL frame.
+- If they overlap you are a SMALL frame.

 Why Frame Size is Important

-The term frame size refers to the mass of your skeletal structure.
-Those with more bone mass will weigh more than people with less bone mass who are of similar height.
-However, this isn’t factoring for bone density.
+The bulk of your skeletal structure is referred to as frame size.
+Those with higher bone mass will weigh more than those with less bone mass of comparable height.
+This, however, does not account for bone density.

 - Robinson, J. D., Lupkiewicz, S. M., Palenik, L., Lopez, L. M., & Ariet, M. (1983).
 Determination of ideal body weight for drug dosage calculations.
 American Journal of Health-System Pharmacy, 40(6), 1016-1019.
 Link